AkifOzcelik/AFK_XP_Grinder/README.md

 ### The .exe File

 1. Run the .exe as admin.
-Ignore any warnings from your antivirus, or the program may not work.
-(It has the same code as `xpgrindgobrrr.py`.)
+Ignore any warnings from your antivirus (if anything comes up), or the program may not work.
+(It has the same code as `v2.py`.)
 2. Make sure you are in the game window.
 3. To stop the script, long-press the `J` key.
 4. And you are done!